 Best Colors to Wear to a Wedding

-A wedding after 6:00 p.m. dictates a more formal evening atmosphere where long gowns are appropriate, in jewel tones, black, navy or even metallic gold or silver.
-Guests of this type of wedding are expected to glam it up for the event.
-Men should wear suit and tie during the day and a black or dark navy blue tuxedo at night.
+A wedding after 6:00 p.m. dictates a more formal evening atmosphere where long gowns are appropriate, in jewel tones, navy, or even metallic gold or silver.
+You can wear black to the wedding because guests of this type of wedding are expected to glam it up for the event.
+Men should wear suits and ties during the day and a black or dark navy blue tuxedo at night.

 Informal Wedding Clothing Choices

 An informal wedding suggests that the bride is okay with a variety of clothing choices.

 Generally, a woman should wear feminine clothing that is neat in appearance.
 A cocktail dress or business suit in various shades is a perfect choice for informal weddings.
 Black should be avoided in favor of neutral tones and solid colors.
 Prints can be worn if they won't cause a distraction; a garish yellow, fuchsia and orange dress is usually inappropriate.

 Male guests should wear a nice dress shirt and slacks paired with a sports jacket, in matching colors like brown and beige.
 A black suit and modest tie are acceptable if the wedding is after 6:00 p.m.